dive site type: archaeological site

 distance from the diving center: 1 nm

-short characteristic: a few concentrations of differently preserved pieces of the amphorae with one complete amphora standing on the depth of 35 m
+short characteristic: a few concentrations of differently preserved pieces of the amphorae with one complete amphora standing at the depth of 35 m